What is Redrafting

 2. Read 3-4 chapters at a sitting, red pen in hand.

-3. Print it out at Officeworks and give a copy to a critical teenager or someone who reads deeply.
+3. Print it out at Officeworks and give a copy to a critical teenager and someone else who reads deeply.
 Critiquing must be useful, e.g., not generalising all the writing in one comment that could knock your confidence.
 Ask for just a few places to work on.

 4. Redraft after keeping connected to your work by redrawing a mind map or thinking/talking about the themes.
 This helps the unconscious come to the fore, and the unconscious self knows what to do.